insighio/docs/content/cloudplatform/ui/devices/_index.en.md

 1. Send commands to the device
 1. Monitor device status

+{{% notice tip %}}
+Each device is associated to a specific project.
+Creating multiple smaller projects that group together devices that conceptually belong together is a good practice.
+{{% /notice %}}

 ## Third-party devices

 Although by using insigh.io's IoT hardware users can enjoy the full feature set of the Console, in many cases there are already available third-party devices that may satisfy the needs of a particular use case.
 Supporting well-established IoT communication protocols and best practices, the Console is a flexible platform that is not restricted to insigh.io-built devices, but also supports third-party devices.
 There are two main ways to integrate third-party devices to the Console: